-Commands issued from the SGI Management Center interface are typically sent to all enclosures and blades in the system (up to a maximum 128 blades per SSI) depending on set parameters.
-SGI Management Center services are started and stopped from scripts that exist in /etc/init.d
+Commands issued from the SGI Management Center interface are typically sent to all enclosures and blades in the system (up to a maximum 128 blades or 4096 processor cores per SSI) depending on set parameters.
+SGI Management Center services are started and stopped from scripts in /etc/init.d

-SGI Management Center, is commonly installed in /opt/sgi/sgimc, and is controlled by one of these services-this allows you to manage SGI Management Center services using standard Linux tools such as chkconfig and service.
+SGI Management Center, is commonly installed in /opt/sgi/sgimc (in a Linux SMN) and is controlled by one of these services-this allows you to manage SGI Management Center services using standard Linux tools such as chkconfig and service.
+In a Windows configured management server the default location would commonly be c:\Program Files\SGI\SGIMC.